Shah Rukh Khan Gets Nostalgic On Visiting His Alma Mater St Columba's; See Pictures!

 "At first it all seemed like a joke until SRK stepped out of his car leaving us all amazed.
 He wasn't looking real for sure.
 It appeared to be his wax model," quoted a Hindustan Times report.

-One Of The Students Broke Down On Seeing SRK
+A Student Broke Down Upon Seeing SRK

 King Khan shook hands with them and hugged them.
 A student revealed, "One of our friends even started crying on seeing him up close.
 For us, it was very special."